mixxxdj/mixxx/source/chapters/user_interface.rst

 volume of each deck.

 Above the VU meters are the optional section expansion buttons.
-If you click on either "MIC", "SAMPLER", or "VINYL" then you will enable control sections for interacting with the microphone, samplers, and vinyl control respectively.
+If you click on either :guilabel:`MIC`, :guilabel:`SAMPLER`, or :guilabel:`VINYL` then you will enable control sections for interacting with the microphone, samplers, and vinyl control respectively.

 Headphone and Master Mix Controls
 ---------------------------------